Hodinkee: Collaborations

-HODINKEE collaborates with luxury brands to create collectible watches and related accessories.
+Hodinkee collaborates with luxury brands to create collectible watches and related accessories.

-In 2013, HODINKEE partnered with Swiss luxury watchmaker ochs und junior to produce two Junior Moonphase watches to celebrate their fifth birthday.
-Fashion designer Todd Snyder partners with HODINKEE for its vintage watches collection.
+In 2013, Hodinkee partnered with Swiss luxury watchmaker ochs und junior to produce two Junior Moonphase watches to celebrate their fifth birthday.
+Fashion designer Todd Snyder partners with Hodinkee for its vintage watches collection.

-In 2015, the company partnered with Swiss watchmaker MB&F to build a ten piece variant of the watchmaker's Legacy Machine 101.
-Hermès partnered with HODINKEE to create two limited edition Slim d'Hermès watches in a special shade of “Hodinkee blue.”
+In 2015, the company partnered with Swiss watchmaker MB&F to build a ten-piece variant of the watchmaker's Legacy Machine 101.
+Hermès partnered with Hodinkee to create two limited edition Slim d'Hermès watches in a special shade of “Hodinkee blue.”

-In 2018, the company collaborated with Swiss luxury watchmaker Omega SA for the Omega Speedmaster HODINKEE 10th Anniversary limited edition.
-The Swatch Sistem51 Blue Edition for HODINKEE is a Swiss Made mechanical watch, powered by Swatch's Sistem51 automatic movement, the first mechanical movement assembled entirely by machine which has the most affordable HODINKEE Limited Edition.
+In 2018, the company collaborated with Swiss luxury watchmaker Omega SA for the Omega Speedmaster Hodinkee 10th Anniversary limited edition.
+The Swatch Sistem51 Blue Edition for Hodinkee is a Swiss Made mechanical watch, powered by Swatch's Sistem51 automatic movement, the first mechanical movement assembled entirely by machine which has the most affordable Hodinkee Limited Edition.
 Also in 2018, the company collaborated with TAG Heuer on the Autavia Calibre Heuer 02 and Carrera Skipper.

-In 2019, HODINKEE partnered with IWC on a ceramic/titanium pilot watch limited to a production of 500 units.
+In 2019, Hodinkee partnered with IWC on a ceramic/titanium pilot watch limited to a production of 500 units.
 Also in 2019, the company partnered with German camera company Leica on the Leica M10-P "Ghost Edition" camera.
 For this limited edition, the top and bottom plates were coated in a matte gray paint, the engravings were filled in white, the traditional black leather was replaced with gray cowhide leather and it was missing Leica's red dot logo.
-The camera's design and choice of materials was inspired by a vintage Rolex Submariner belonging to HODINKEE CEO Benjamin Clymer.
+The camera's design and choice of materials was inspired by a vintage Rolex Submariner belonging to Hodinkee CEO Benjamin Clymer.
+In December 2019, Hodinkee also collaborated with Seiko to reissue its Alpinist, replacing the green dial and brass indices with a blue dial and silver indices.

-In December 2020, HODINKEE collaborated with Japanese electronics company Casio and John Mayer on the G-SHOCK Ref: 6900 by John Mayer.
+In December 2020, Hodinkee collaborated with Japanese electronics company Casio and John Mayer on the G-SHOCK Ref: 6900 by John Mayer.
 The watch was inspired by Mayer’s Casiotone SK-5 sampling keyboard he played growing up in Fairfield, CT in the 1980s.